 The Australian Women's Weekly's Children's Birthday Cake Book has been around almost four decades now and has officially reached cult classic status with some people even hailing it 'the best book ever written in this country'.

-So why do Aussies love it so much?
+So why do Aussies (and even non-Aussies) love it so much?

 "Because the recipes look approachable.
 They're a bit messy, they're not styled or polished and they're just a bit of fun, which resonates with Australian families," says Pamela Clark, who worked on 60 of the cakes at the time and is the current Food Director at Bauer Books (Bauer Media is the publisher of The Australian Women's Weekly).